codingFerryman/crypto_market_hierarchy_structure/README.md

 - start: "YYYYMMDD" or "YYYY-MM-DD", included.
 - end: "YYYYMMDD" or "YYYY-MM-DD", NOT included.
 - interval: One of ['1m', '5m', '15m', '30m', '1h', '3h', '6h', '12h', '1D', '1W']
+- output: (Optional) The path of output file

 Or edit [data_download.sh](./data_download.sh) then execute it.